 Over the years, the Pavillon de Galon became a member of the Association of Parks and Gardens in Provence-Côte d’Azur and received the distinction of “Outstanding Garden”.
 If you’d like to visit and you’re not a guest there (it’s also a boutique hotel) it’s best to do so by appointment.

-A full list of Provence gardens available at: www.provenceguide.com
+A full list of Provence gardens is available at: www.provenceguide.com

 by French garden expert, Georges Lévêque